-In 1842, the Sisters of the Good Shepherd left France and came to the United States to open the first Good Shepherd Community in Louisville, Kentucky.
-In 1867, five sisters were sent to Boston, Massachusetts to establish a program for women in need.
-The Sisters opened the House of The Good Shepherd on Huntington Avenue in 1870 where they remained for ninety-four years serving women experiencing difficulty in family and society.
-In 1946 Archbishop Cushing purchased property on Jamaica Way, which was used by the Sisters to open two residences for women.
-By the 1960’s, the building on Huntington Avenue had grown old and was no longer functional.
-At this time, Archbishop Cushing made plans to move both the Huntington Avenue and Jamaica Way locations to Marlboro, Massachusetts.
-The Archbishop purchased property and a residential treatment center was built and opened on October 20th, 1964 known as Madonna Hall for Girls.
-This center remained open for almost twenty-one years until its closure in June of 1985, Marlboro became the central location for the sisters in the Boston area and is in use to this day as a retirement home.
+In 1842, some of the sisters came to the United States to open the first Good Shepherd Community in Louisville, Kentucky.
+In 1867, five sisters were sent to Boston to establish a program for women in need.
+The Sisters opened the House of The Good Shepherd on Huntington Avenue in 1870 where they remained for 94 years serving women experiencing difficulty in family and society.
+In 1946 Archbishop Cushing purchased property on Jamaica Way, which helped the Sisters open two residences for women.
+In the 1960’s, the Sisters moved all their locations out to Marlboro, Massachusetts where a residential treatment center was completed in October 1964 and named Madonna Hall for Girls.Although the residence center for girls closed in June of 1985, Marlboro became the central location for the sisters in the Boston area and is in use to this day as a retirement home.
 In 1982, the first Maria Droste Services, sponsored by the Sisters of the Good Shepherd was established in New York City.
 The agency was named in honor of the Blessed Maria Droste, a Good Shepherd Sister born in Munster, Germany, and known for her loving service to persons in need from all walks of life and of all ages who were experiencing difficulties.